Quantum gl(1|1) and tangle Floer homology: Tangle Floer homology

 \begin{definition} Let $\AA(\PP)$ be the $\Ft$-span of all generators for $\PP$, and let $\II(\PP)$ be the subspace of all idempotent generators for $\PP$.
 Below, we will give both of these the structure of bigraded algebras and $\AA(\PP)$ the structure of a dg algebra over $\II(\PP)$.\end{definition}

 We define the \emph{Alexander grading} $A(x)$ and \emph{Maslov grading} $M(x)$ of a generator $x$ as follows:

 Here, $\diagup {{\nwarrow}}(x)$ means the number of crossings between a left-oriented red strand and a black strand passing from below-left to above-right with respect to that red strand; and analogously for the other terms.
-The Maslov grading will be the homological grading and $2$ times the Alexander the internal grading.
+The Maslov grading will be the homological grading and $2$ times the Alexander grading will be the internal grading.

 Let $x$ and $y$ be two generators for $\PP$ with underlying bijections $\sss_1\to\ttt_1$ and $\sss_2\to\ttt_2$ respectively.
 If $\ttt_1\neq\sss_2$, define their product in $\AA(\PP)$ to be $0$.
 If $\ttt_1=\sss_2$, consider the diagram obtained from diagrams for $x$ and $y$ by concatenating them with $x$ on the left, $y$ on the right.
 If the resulting diagram has a minimal number of crossings, then define $xy=y\circ x$, so that the diagram of the product $xy$ is obtained from the concatenated diagram by horizontal scaling by $\frac{1}{2}$.
 If not, then the product is defined to be $0$.
 See Figure \ref{fig:multiplication} for examples.